Dare Dukes – Executive Director

 Dare is a member of the ArtsGeorgia advisory committee.

-Megan Ave’Lallemant – Senior Programs Director
+Megan Ave’Lallemant – Director of Restorative Practices and Culture

 A Savannah native, Keith joined Deep as programs manager in 2015, and he is a storyteller, creative, and disruptor with several years of experience in education.
 Most notably, as coordinator of volunteers at iMentor, a youth mentoring organization based in New York City, he was in charge of the recruitment, screening, and training of 1,500+ mentors across 18 different New York City high schools, and he played a key role in launching corporate partnerships and leading borough-targeted recruitment.
-And as marketing manager at TNTP, an education nonprofit with the mission of ending the injustice of educational inequality, he crafted compelling marketing campaigns while serving as the lead project and design manager for several publications and external clients such as the New York City Department of Education.
+As marketing manager at TNTP, an education nonprofit with the mission of ending the injustice of educational inequality, he crafted compelling marketing campaigns while serving as the lead project and design manager for several publications and external clients such as the New York City Department of Education.

 When he’s not toiling away in his office, Keith serves as the Managing Editor and Creative Director of The Pillow Talk Project, a website dedicated to helping men–and those who love them–rediscover the power of everyday intimate conversations through celebrating their stories about their own journeys into manhood.
 He also collaborates with photographers and fellow artists across the country, crafting marketing campaigns like #WeSmileToo, to celebrate diversity and bring the power of creative storytelling, healing, and empowerment to the masses.

-Maria Zoccola – Program Coordinator
+Maria Zoccola – Program Manager

 Maria was born and raised in Memphis, Tennessee, and has been writing since she could hold a pencil.
 She graduated with a BA in Creative Writing and English from Emory University in Atlanta and an MA in Professional Writing from Falmouth University in Cornwall, England.
 She has freelanced for nonprofits both big and small, and is excited to be a part of Deep here in Savannah.